Reece Dinsdale: Directing

 In January 2012 Dinsdale directed his first drama for television; a 45-minute single drama called "The Crossing" starring Lee Boardman, Ramona Marquez and Susie Blake, in the Secrets and Words series for BBC One.
-In July and August 2014 he directed the episode "Madge" in the Moving On series starring Hayley Mills, Kenneth Cranham and Peter Egan, again for BBC One.
+In 2014 he directed the episode "Madge" starring Hayley Mills, Kenneth Cranham and Peter Egan, in the BBC1 television series Moving On.

-In May 2015, Dinsdale completed his third drama for BBC Television, "Scratch", starring Will Ash and Chris Coghill, once again for the Moving On series.
-Dinsdale thereafter directed a fourth TV drama, again in the Moving On series, for Jimmy McGovern: "Eighteen", a story about the attempted deportation of an Afghan youth back to his native Kabul, starring Antonio Aakeel and Rosie Cavaliero.
-The series was aired in November 2016.
-In 2017, Dinsdale directed Sue Johnston in "Lost" by Shaun Duggan for the Moving On series.
-He has directed several episodes of Emmerdale and announced in spring 2022 that he is to direct episodes of Coronation Street.
+He directed the episodes "Scratch" (2015), and "Eighteen" (2016), a story about the attempted deportation of an Afghan youth back to his native Kabul, starring Antonio Aakeel and Rosie Cavaliero, and "Lost" (2017), all for the BBC1 television series Moving On.

+He has directed several episodes of Emmerdale, and an episode of Coronation Street.

 Writing

 In 2009, Dinsdale wrote the short film Imaginary Friend which was subsequently filmed and stars Maxine Peake and Zara Turner.
 The film premiered on 8 May 2010 at the 360/365 Film Festival in New York City.